northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Checkpointing can be implemented in different levels of your workflow:

-  * User-level Checkpointing - suitable if you develop your own code, or have sufficient knowledge of the application code to integrate Checkpointing techinques yourself.
+  * User-level Checkpointing - suitable if you develop your own code, or have sufficient knowledge of the application code to integrate checkpointing techinques yourself.
 Generally, this approach is not recommended for most Discovery users.
   * Application-level Checkpointing - recommended for most Discovery users.
 Utilize the Checkpointing tool that is already available in your software application.
 Most software designed for HPC have a Checkpointing option, and information on proper usage is often available in the software user manual.
   * System-level Checkpointing - done on the system side, where the state of the entire process is being saved.
 This option is less efficient than User-level or Application-level Checkpointing as it introduces a lot of redundancy.